 Click through the gallery below for inspiration from past sessions in the city.

 Hair & Makeup

 This is the perfect opportunity to do a trial before the wedding.
-Remember that we’ll be outside for the engagement session so heat, humidity and wind can affect your look.
+Remember that we’ll be outside for the engagement session so heat, cold, humidity and wind can affect your look.
 Pack whatever you need for quick touch-ups throughout the session.

 Things to avoid